A lot of times if you’ve been doing something for a while, you tend to take things for granted.

 I got a call from a prospective client, someone I’ve known for several years.
 They called to ask me a question that I just figured everybody knew.

-It was such a basic question when it comes to my profession that, like I said, I just took for granted and thought that everybody knew how to do it.
+It was such a basic question when it came to my profession that, as I said, I just took it for granted and thought that everybody knew how to do it.
 The question was,

 “How do I buy stock or how do I invest into stocks?“

-To give you some background on the person that called, they were in a 401K so they were investing for their retirement, but they never actually had gone out to invest into individual stocks.
+To give you some background on the person that called, they were in a 401(k) so they were investing for their retirement, but they never actually had gone out to invest in individual stocks.

 There was a certain stock that they were hot on and thought that they could make some money on so they wanted to go buy it.
 I gave her a few different places that she could go to do her own research and buy the stock.

-If you are itching to invest your money, make sure to check out our great reviews on different ways to invest such as our Motif Investing Review.
+If you are itching to invest your money, make sure to check out our great reviews on different ways to invest such as our M1 Investing Review.